Ken Russell

 Fall of the Louse of Usher, The

 Russell's insane and silly homage to Poe as a kind of sequel to the story of Usher with random Poe allusions and puns.
 After the murder of his wife, Roderick Usher the rock star is put in an insane asylum where the chief doctor is Russell himself as a kind of crazy, naughty Benny Hill psychiatrist with a young nurse sidekick.
-This is just Russell having wild fun with the freedom of a digital camera and a dozen actors in ridiculous costumes who act as campy goths, sluts or lunatics.
+This is just Russell having wild fun with the freedom of a digital camera and a dozen actors in ridiculous costumes that act as campy goths, sluts or lunatics.
 The result is ugly cinematography, endless campy tastelessness, and over-the-top acting.
-Included are scenes involving Poe's swinging pendulum torture, a penis and viagra, a dog emerging from a gory corpse, hypnosis of a dead man, and lots of terrible songs.
+Included are scenes involving Poe's swinging pendulum torture, a penis and Viagra, a dog emerging from a gory corpse, hypnosis of a dead man, and lots of terrible songs.
 Russell doing a Seaver movie?

 Gothic